Finding a Top Financial Advisor Firm in Roseville, California

 Services offered to clients include asset management, financial planning, taxation advice, insurance advice and trust services.

 Grecu Capital Management's on-staff advisors use Modern Portfolio Theory to come up with client investment mixes, meaning it looks to maximize value for a given risk level.
 The majority of the firm's AUM is held in ETFs and mutual funds.

 The firm uses various methods of analysis to pick investments, including fundamental, charting, technical and cyclical analysis.
 Grecu Capital Management also relies on financial news, inspections of corporate activities, research materials, corporate rating services, annual reports and other resources when conducting research.

-Pinnacle Asset Management, which has the second largest client base of any firm on our list, rounds out our Roseville rankings.
-This fee-based firm works primarily with individuals who do not have a high-net-worth but also has high-net-worth clients on the books.
+Pinnacle Wealth Management, which has the second largest client base of any firm on our list, rounds out our Roseville rankings.
+This fee-based firm works primarily with individuals who do not have a high-net-worth, with some high-net-worth clients on the books as well.
 Pinnacle requires clients maintain a $100,000 minimum account size.

 The firm specializes in asset management, financial planning and consulting.
 Pinnacle can work with clients on a variety of financial topics, including investment planning, retirement planning, real estate analysis, education planning, mortgage/debt analysis, estate planning, charitable planning and more.

 Pinnacle Asset Management Investment Strategy

 Pinnacle designs individual portfolios to meet the specialized needs of its clients.
 The firm generally creates portfolios using individual stocks and bonds, ETFs, mutual funds, options, as well as other public and private securities.
 Once a portfolio is designed, the firm reviews it at least quarterly and rebalances when appropriate.